plan-vision/hppcrt/README.txt

 * [Object|primitives]Arrays as a complement of java.util.Arrays for in-place buffer manipulation : reverse, rotate...etc.

-* Native and optimized in-place sort methods for ArrayLists, LinkedLists, ArrayDeques, Stacks.
+* Native and optimized in-place sort methods for ArrayLists, LinkedLists, and ArrayDeques.

 * Custom hashing strategies to override the usual equals()/hashCode() in Hash containers, in specific CustomHash containers.